Rovinj Travel FAQ: 12 Questions About Croatia's Prettiest Town

 Q: Is Istria really like Tuscany?

 A: The comparison has merit.
 Both have rolling hills, olive groves, vineyards, and truffle traditions.
 Istria is less polished and significantly cheaper.
-A truffle pasta that costs EUR 40 in Tuscany costs EUR 15-20 in Istria.
-The quality of ingredients is comparable.
-What Istria lacks is Tuscany's centuries of gastronomic tourism infrastructure — which some people consider a feature, not a bug.
+A truffle pasta that runs EUR 40 in Tuscany costs EUR 15-20 here, with ingredients every bit as good.
+What Istria lacks is Tuscany's centuries of gastronomic-tourism infrastructure — which plenty of people count as a feature, not a bug.

 Timing